Pretoria Boys High School

 Pretoria Boys High School (colloquially known as "Boys High") is a public, tuition-charging, English-medium high school for boys situated in the suburb of Brooklyn in Pretoria in the Gauteng province of South Africa, founded in 1901 by Alfred Milner, 1st Viscount Milner.

 The school enrols over 1,500 pupils, including 300 boarders, from South Africa and beyond, managed by about 100 full-time staff.

 Though the school itself was founded in 1901, its neoclassical red-brick style main school buildings date from 1909, maintaining provincial heritage site status.
 A new media centre, library and music centre was completed in 2016.
 The 40-hectare school grounds also include a second campus, 'Pollock Campus', as well as sporting and recreational facilities.
 Three boarding houses are located on the school grounds: Rissik House and Solomon House are part of the original school complex completed in 1909, while School House was built later in 1920.

-Its sister school is Pretoria High School for Girls, founded in 1902.
+Its sister school is Pretoria High School for Girls, founded in 1902.Its brother school is Maritzburg College, founded in 1863.